CooperUSA/DevOps-Tutorial/tsunami/step7/text.md

 ## Run tsunami

 Finally, with everything else set up, we configure the step that will run tsunami against the web server.
-Fundamnetally we use the same command as we showed previously within this tutorial.
+Fundamentally we use the same command as we showed previously within this tutorial.
 We redirect the output of this command to a file, and we then read the file to find if there are any vulnerabilities.
 The number of vulnerabilities found is extracted and shown in the output log.

-grep is then used again generate an appropriate status code so the runner succeeds when there are no vulnerabilities present, and fails when there are.
+The grep command is then used again generate an appropriate status code so the action succeeds when there are no vulnerabilities present, and fails when there are.

 ```yml
       - name: Execute tsunami against the web server